 The shaman called for his totem animal, “Taslia, please come!”

 A moment later, from out of the storm, an ethereal black jaguar padded through the doorway, entering the smoke-filled hut.
-The ghostly feline stood there swishing her tail while her golden eyes reflected the flames.
+The ghostly feline stood there swishing her tail, her golden eyes reflecting the flames.
 The totem animal contained the archetypal powers of strength and courage—attributes that would help Pahtia face the dangers encroaching upon him and his tribe.

 The shaman acknowledged Taslia’s presence, “Thank you, old friend, for coming.
 I need to speak to Maka.
 Will you please take us to her?”

-Pahtia’s spirit rose out of his body.
-He climbed onto the jaguar’s back.
+Pahtia’s spirit rose out of his body and climbed onto the jaguar’s back.
+Conchita’s spirit joined her father’s, sitting behind him.

 The big cat carried the pair out of the hut, entering the mystical realm of the jungle.
-Rain fell from the pitch-black sky, dripping off the ethereal leaves as they moved through the shadowy trees.
+Rain dripped from the shadowy leaves as they moved through the trees.

-Pahtia, on the other hand, was enjoying the ride, listening to the jungle sounds while taking in the sights.
+Pahtia, on the other hand, was enjoying the ride as if it might be his last, listening to the jungle sounds and taking in the sights.
 He breathed deeply, smelling the humus aroma the rain brought to the surface.
-The wet leaves dragging across his face and exposed arms didn’t irritate him.
-Instead, the cold austere contact made him feel alive.
+The faint sensation of wet leaves dragging across his face and exposed arms didn’t irritate him as it normally would have, instead the cold austere contact made him feel alive.

-A ball of light appeared from out of the starry sky, hovering over the lake.
+A ball of light appeared from out of the starry sky, hovering above the lake.
 It expanded into the form of a beautiful woman, who wore white-fringed animal skins decorated with colorful feathers and beads.
 Her black hair hung down to her knees.
-The spirit guide gave the visitors a warm smile, saying, “Greetings!
+She gave the visitors a warm smile, saying, “Greetings!
 It is good to see you again.”

-Pahtia bowed his head out of respect, solemnly replying, “Greetings to you as well, Maka.
-Thank you for coming.
+Pahtia bowed his head out of respect.
+“Greetings to you as well, Maka.
+Thank you for answering my call.
 We need your help.
 I believe the end is near.”

 “The end of what, dear Pahtia?”